Multi-Factor Authentication

 DNSimple’s one-time password-based MFA implementation is based on RFC6238, also known as time-based one-time password (TOTP).
 Any authenticator application compatible with this specification can be used to generate a DNSimple one-time password.

-There are lots of time-based authenticator apps that generate one-time password verification codes.
+There are many time-based authenticator apps that generate one-time password verification codes.
 Here are some we recommend:

 Security keys